mbikovitsky/panopto-dl/README.md

 [`ffmpeg`](https://ffmpeg.org/) and `ffprobe` must be available in `PATH` for the script to work.

+_Note_: the Pipfile requires Python 3.7, as that is the version the script has been developed against and tested on.
+However, any Python version greater than 3.7 _should_ work as well.
+Unfortunately, [Pipenv does not support specifying version ranges][2], so to use a different Python version you'll have to create a virtualenv manually and install the dependencies from the Pipfile using `pip install`.

 ## Usage

 Note: to run the code inside the virtualenv, use `pipenv run python panopto_dl.py [ARGUMENTS]`.